Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Conclusion

 \section{Conclusion}

 In this paper, we presented G-GBM, a novel method for insurance fraud detection on graphs based on boosted decision trees.
 These boosted decision trees are shown in the literature to be the dominant method for classification of tabular data.
-We extended ensembles of gradient boosted trees to graph topologies by concatenating feature vectors alongside simple paths in an egonet and use an elegant adaptation of case weights to construct trees.
+We extended ensembles of gradient boosted trees to graph topologies by concatenating feature vectors alongside metapaths in an ego-net and use an elegant adaptation of case weights to construct trees.

 We show that our method is consistent with supervised learning methods based only on ``intrinsic'' features, as it adds only new learnable information from the graph neighbourhood to the classifier, which is experimentally supported by the observed Pareto dominance of G-GBM over GBM in our experiments.
+The experimental results also show that our method outperforms popular inductive graph methods, in a supervised learning setup for fraud detection.

+Beyond predictive performance, the combination of metapaths with gradient boosting offers a set of practical advantages that are particularly valuable in the insurance industry.
+By encoding neighbourhood information as explicit concatenations of node and edge features along sampled paths, G-GBM retains the full interpretability of its LightGBM backbone.
+Unlike GNN-based approaches, which aggregate neighbourhood information into opaque embeddings, G-GBM produces predictions that can be decomposed using standard SHAP values and traced back to specific nodes and edges in the graph.
+This provides investigators with a clear audit trail linking a fraud prediction to concrete graph evidence.
+Combined with gradient boosting's native handling of class imbalance, categorical features, and missing data, this makes G-GBM a method that is not only competitive in terms of detection power, but also deployable in the highly regulated and audit-sensitive context of insurance fraud detection.

-The experimental results also show that our method outperforms popular inductive graph supervised learning methods, in a supervised learning setup for fraud detection.
-However, the purpose of this paper is not to make an exhaustive comparison of all the latest GNN architectures but rather to show that decision trees can also be used and benefit from their desirable properties over GNNs, such as treatment of categorical features, handling of missing data, and explainability.
-One downside of our method is the expansion of dimensions, which can become computationally impractical in the case of highly connected networks, many node/edge types, high-dimensional features, or any combination thereof.
+One downside of our method is the expansion of dimensions, which can become computationally impractical in the case of highly connected graphs, many node/edge types, high-dimensional features, or any combination thereof.
 On the other hand, the method does not require successive aggregation of features, a problem known to lead to over-smoothing in GNN architectures~\citep{Li_Han_Wu_2018}.